Oil & Gas Project Finance in Singapore: All the Upside of Asia, with None of the Risk?

 At the VP-level and above, skills such as deal origination and client relationship cultivation become more important.

-And just like in other finance roles, you also tend to get promoted every 2-3 years here.
+And just like in other finance roles, such as investment banking careers, you also tend to get promoted every 2-3 years here.

 One difference is that there’s more hierarchy at Japanese banks.
 If you know anything about their culture, this shouldn’t surprise you.

 - Senior Associate

 - Deputy Manager

 So you may get promoted more slowly due to the additional levels.

 On the other hand, there’s also more job stability in Project Finance and at Japanese banks in general.